modmore/docs/en/03_MoreGallery/v1.x/03_Snippets/00_mgGetImages.md

 #### &sortBy

 The field to sort images on.
 This can be one of the following: `id`, `filename`, `name`, `sortorder`, `uploadedon`, `editedon` or `random` to randomise the order of the images.

+As of v1.16.0, you can also use `selection` in combination with an `&images` property that provides image IDs as a comma separated list.
+This is intended to be used with the [Image Selector](../Image_Selector).

 **Default**: `sortorder`